Jide-Muritala/MeetingSpace/README.md

 # MeetingSpace: Fullstack Web Application

 MeetingSpace is a fullstack web application that connects office space owners with professionals seeking workspaces.
 It allows users to find, book, and manage office spaces ranging from single hot-desks to large conference rooms.
-It was designed by a team of four as the final project of the Le Wagon Web Development bootcamp.
+It was designed as the final team project of the Le Wagon bootcamp.

 [Click to view the presentation of the app on YouTube](https://www.youtube.com/watch?v=W7xVpitKp5Y)